IanVS/prettier-plugin-sort-imports/README.md

 ```

 You can also do this in reverse, where the plugin is enabled globally, but disabled for a set of files or directories in the overrides configuration.
 It is also useful for setting a different sort order to use in certain files or directories instead of the global sort order.

+#### `importOrderSafeSideEffects`

+**type**: `Array<string>`

+**default value:** `[]`

+In general, it is not safe to reorder imports that do not actually import anything (side-effect-only imports), because these imports are affecting the global scope, the order in which they occur can be important.

+However, in some cases, you may know that some of your side-effect imports can be sorted along with normal imports.
+For example, `import "server-only"` can be used in some React applications to ensure some code only runs on the server.
+For these cases, this option is an escape hatch.

+This option accepts an array of regex patterns which will be compared against side-effect-only imports to determine if they are safe to reorder along with the rest of your imports.
+By default, no such imports are considered safe.
+You can opt-in to sorting them by adding them to this option.
+We recommend using `^` at the start and `$` at the end of your pattern, to be sure they match exactly.

 #### `importOrderTypeScriptVersion`